coffee-shop-devs/terraform-aws-access/terraform.md

 This helps keep server access information from accidentally leaking into the repo.
 It is assumed that the user has a private/public ssh key pair for accessing servers over ssh, and that the private key is loaded into the environment before Terraform is run.
-Modules will not include information for accessing servers remotely using a password, Terraform generally records everything and there is too much risk of a shared password leaking.
+Modules *won't* include information for accessing servers remotely using a password, Terraform generally records everything and there is too much risk of a shared password leaking.
-Modules will not generate or require private keys to be passed to Terraform, instead relying on SSH to manage that security aspect.
+Modules *won't* generate or require private keys to be passed to Terraform, instead relying on SSH to manage that security aspect.

 ## Module Tiers

 Terraform allows infinite nesting of modules, be very deliberate about how modules are nested and why.
 Nested modules are hard to troubleshoot and maintain, limiting the level of nesting is important.
 This paradigm was taken from the Pragmatic Programmers book.
-This nesting does not include implementation (root) modules.
+This nesting does not include implementation modules.
 Never nest local modules!
-There should not be more than 3 levels of nested (independent) modules:
+There shouldn't be more than 3 levels of nested independent modules: (Core, Primary, and Secondary)

 ### Core Modules

-these modules represent provider resources, they should not have any nesting core modules should only have resources, no modules
+These independent modules represent provider resources, they should not have any nested independant modules.
+Core Modules should only call resources.

 ### Primary Modules

-these modules represent groups of core modules, they should not call resources Primary Modules should only call Core Modules, no resources
+These independent modules represent groups of core modules, they should not call resources.
+Primary Modules should only call Core Modules.

 ### Secondary Modules

-these modules represent large systems, they should only call Primary Modules these should be very rare
+These modules represent large systems, they should only call Primary Modules.
+Secondary Modules should only call Primary Modules.

+## Test Size

+### Unit

+In this code base the smallest unit of code that is useful to test is the "local module".
+Each local module should have its own test in the examples section under "unit", usually this means overriding the other units.
+Please be careful when grouping resources into a local module, they should be as small as possible and logically coherent.

+### Integration

+In this code base an "integration" refers to testing multiple "units".
+Integration tests show that any two local modules work together.

+### E2E

+In this code base an "End to End" or "E2E" test refers to testing all of the units together.
+A module might have several E2E tests validating different configurations.